momostarsky/imebra_git/docs/stream_classes.rst

 Introduction
 ------------

-The classes described in this section are used to load and store DICOM data structures (represented by a :ref:`DataSet`) and to send and receive DICOM messages.
+The classes described in this chapter are used to load and store DICOM data structures (represented by a :ref:`DataSet`) and to send and receive DICOM messages.

-The following classes are described in this section:
+The following classes are described in this chapter:

 +----------------------------------------+--------------------------------------+-------------------------------+
 |C++ class                               |Objective-C/Swift class               |Description                    |